btrotta/advent-of-code-2024/Readme.md

 ## Day 7

-Use `itertools.product` to iterate over the combinations of iterators.
-Since the result can only increase as the calculation progresses, we can stop early if the current result already exceeds the target.
+Use depth-first search to evaluate "paths" of operators.
+Since each operation increases the sum, we can stop checking a path if the current sum already exceeds the target.